What started as a fun beauty experiment for a girl’s day out has become one of my signature looks. I’m talking about wearing lash extensions!

 Some brands of makeup offer lash-safe mascara, eyeshadow, and eyeliner.
 Search for these.

-If you really want to wear mascara with your extensions, only do so if you have a classic set.
 You can read more on the topic here, mascara on eyelash extensions.

 Can you wash your eyes with lash extensions?